Kong/kong/README.md

 - **Security**: ACL, Bot detection, allow/deny IPs, etc...
 - **Syslog**: Logging to System log.
 - **SSL**: Setup a Specific SSL Certificate for an underlying service or API.
 - **Monitoring**: Live monitoring provides key load and performance server metrics.
 - **Forward Proxy**: Make Kong connect to intermediary transparent HTTP proxies.
 - **Authentications**: HMAC, JWT, Basic, and more.
 - **Rate-limiting**: Block and throttle requests based on many variables.
 - **Transformations**: Add, remove, or manipulate HTTP requests and responses.
 - **Caching**: Cache and serve responses at the proxy layer.
 - **CLI**: Control your Kong cluster from the command line.
 - **REST API**: Kong can be operated with its RESTful API for maximum flexibility.
 - **Geo-Replicated**: Configs are always up-to-date across different regions.
 - **Failure Detection & Recovery**: Kong is unaffected if one of your Cassandra nodes goes down.
 - **Clustering**: All Kong nodes auto-join the cluster keeping their config updated across nodes.
 - **Scalability**: Distributed by nature, Kong scales horizontally by simply adding nodes.
-- **Performance**: Kong handles load with ease by scaling and using NGINX at the core.
+- **Performance**: Kong handles the load with ease by scaling and using NGINX at the core.
 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.